-The Mayor's Fiscal 2009 Preliminary and Executive Plans included a combined \$6.5 million across-theboard PS and OTPS budget reduction, but did roll over \$8.12 million in HAVA funds from Fiscal Year 2008.
+The Mayor's Fiscal 2009 Preliminary and Executive Plans included a combined \$6.5 million across-the-board PS and OTPS budget reduction, but did roll over \$8.12 million in HAVA funds from Fiscal Year 2008.
 While there were significant concerns on the part of the Board of Elections regarding the cuts, especially in light of the Board's requests for new needs funding that went unmet, the 2008 elections, including the high-volume November Presidential Election, were conducted without major incident.
-The Board reports that such a performance was only made possible through round-the-clock efforts, much of which were performed on overtime.
+The Board reports that such a performance was only made possible through round-the-clock efforts, much of which was performed on overtime.
 The agency now reports a structural deficit in Fiscal 2009 of approximately \$7 million, approximately the same amount as the PEGs imposed on the agency (\$6.5 million).
 The largest portion of this deficit stems from Personal Services over-spending.
-The Board has indicated that OMB's own data showed that PS spending through February 20, 2009 (\$18,721,800) is more than \$5 million above the budget projection of \$13,635,500.
-Whereas OMB funded in the Executive Plan the discrete costs associated with the special election for Bronx Borough President, it did not provide new need funding to cover the aforementioned multi-million dollar deficit.
-Rather, OMB reports, the agency will close its accounting for Fiscal 2009 in a deficit condition.
-The stated rationale for this unusual maneuver is OMB's sense that the special election brought about unfunded costs beyond the agency's means, while the agency's baseline funding was sufficient to run last Fall's elections.
+The Board has indicated that OMB's own data show that PS spending through February 20, 2009 (\$18,721,800) is more that \$5 million above the budget projection of \$13,635,500.

-As of the January Plan, the Board's current-year (Fiscal 2009) budget was impacted by its unfunded requirements to run several special elections, including those for vacant City Council positions and the recently-vacated Bronx Borough President position.
-Whereas the Board estimated that the Council special elections cost just over \$1 million, while the borough president election was likely to cost just under \$3 million, the Executive Plan included \$2.5 million to fund the borough president special election.
+Also impacting the Board's current-year budget are its unfunded requirements to run several special elections, including those for vacant City Council positions and the recently-vacated Bronx Borough President position.
+The Board estimates that the Council special elections cost just over \$1 million, while the upcoming borough president election is likely to cost just under \$3 million.